claudiohermida/Smart-Contracts-Cardano/Smart-contracts-Cardano.md

 <div style="border: 1px solid #999; padding: 10px; background-color: lightgray;">

-### Reference Script
+### Reference Script CIP-33

 A reference-script utxo carries the code of the validator script in a special new field.
-It was also introduced by <span class="citation">(Peyton Jones 2021c)</span> implemented in the Vasil hard-fork.
+It was also introduced by <span class="citation">Peyton Jones 2021c)</span> implemented in the Vasil hard-fork.
 It greatly simplifies the size of transactions which invoke this validator, as we can just refer to the given utxo rather than pass the whole piece of code each time we refer to it.[↩︎](#refscript)

 </div>